Yamato-Security/hayabusa/README.md

 MUSL binaries are are about 15% slower than the GNU binaries, however, they are more portable accross different versions and distributions of linux.

 # Running Hayabusa

+## Scan Wizard

+Commands like `csv-timeline` and `json-timeline` now have a scan wizard enabled by default.
+This is intended to help users easily choose which detection rules they want to enable according to their needs and preferences.
+The sets of detections rules to load are based off of the official lists in the Sigma project.
+Details are explained in [this blog post](https://blog.sigmahq.io/introducing-sigma-rule-packages-releases-76043ce42e81).
+You can easily turn off the wizard and use Hayabusa in its traditional way by adding the `-w, --no-wizard` option.

 ## Caution: Anti-Virus/EDR Warnings and Slow Runtimes